ksator/lab_management/README.md

 ls /etc/ansible/roles/
 ```

-# How to use this repo:

-## How to get the remote content locally:
+# How to get the remote content locally

 ```
 git clone http://172.25.90.133/root/PoC-80.git
 cd PoC-80/
 sudo -s
 ```
+# How to use this repo:

 ## How to check if ssh and netconf ports are reachable on Junos devices
 ```